First Pier of the Great Wall — Western End of the Ming Great Wall of China

 Jiayuguan was one of the westernmost passes allowing entry to the Gansu Corridor valley and the Yellow River Chinese heartland.
 In the Han Dynasty there were forts and Great Wall sections further west as far as Dunhuang and Lop Nor in Xinjiang.

-The First Abutment was one of the larger of about thirty-nine watchtowers of various sizes that were distributed around Jiayu Pass.
+The First Pier was one of the larger of about thirty-nine watchtowers of various sizes that were distributed around Jiayu Pass.
 It served as an observation and communication tower.
 Fire and smoke signals were used to communicate.
 It's height made it easier to defend.

 The best time to visit is in late spring, summer, and fall before the snow falls.
 Winter weather is freezing and blustery.